-Once upon a time, dental patients believed a toothache was caused by a tooth worm eating away their tooth from the inside out.
+Once upon a time, dental patients believed a toothache was caused by a tooth worm eating away at their tooth from the inside out.
 Modern-day medical science has proven that there is no such parasite and that the concept is merely superstition based on the appearance of diseased tooth pulp, which can look remarkably similar to a worm.
-The invention of the microscope made it possible to examine the tooth pulp closely, and scientists have discovered that teeth contain hollow tubes located in the dentin of the teeth, according to the American Dental Association (ADA) —which, when diseased, gave off a worm-like impression.
+The invention of the microscope made it possible to examine the tooth pulp closely — scientists have since discovered that teeth contain hollow tubes located in the dentin, according to the American Dental Association (ADA), which, when diseased, give off a worm-like impression.

 The purpose of these dentin tubules is to conduct sensitivity to heat or cold from the tooth surface to the nerve, but they aren't actually the cause of any tooth damage.
 When the tubules are exposed, however, this often results in sensitivity or discomfort for the patient.
 The tubules aren't visible to the naked eye, but under a microscope you can see why people were alarmed at the thought that their teeth were full of worms!

 Modern dentistry proves that most toothaches are caused by dental cavities resulting from tooth decay, plaque and tartar.
 Plaque develops when germs build up on the surface of the teeth, irritating the gum tissue and accumulating on the enamel, and cause cavities that may expose the sensitive tooth pulp.
 Gum disease is also a leading cause of dental disease.
 The South African Dental Association states that severe periodontal disease is found in 5-20% of middle-aged adults, although this rate may vary across geographic regions.
 Poor oral hygiene is the primary cause of gum problems.